e-kwsm/MPContribs/docs/redox_thermo_csp/index.md

 interactive bar graph.
 The energy input is given as heat input per complete redox cycle (reduction + oxidation step).

-The energy input neccessary to operate a certain redox cycle consitutes of the following
+The energy input necessary to operate a certain redox cycle constitutes of the following
 elements:

 * **Chemical Energy:** The chemical energy is defined by the redox enthalpy and is